Heartlands Building Process

 “Your Home Made More Enjoyable”

 - Our service mission statement: To provide a timely response and action to any and all issues.
-These service issues will then be tracked by Heartlands until completion.
+Heartlands tracks service issues until completion.

-- A tailored walk-though checklist will be prepared and used as a basis for our 3 and 10 month walk-through.
+- We prepare a tailored walk-through checklist and use it as a basis for our three and ten month walk-throughs.

-- We employ a representative in the office to assure customers are being taken care of during and after the closing of your home.
-They, as well as the builder and construction manager, will be available to you through email, phone or fax.
-The builder will also provide his home phone number and cell number.
+- We employ a representative in the office, assuring customers are taken care of during and after the closing of your home.
+The representative, as well as the builder and construction manager, are available to you through email, phone, or fax.
+The builder also provides his home and cell phone numbers.

-- After closing, any remaining items from the pre-closing walk-through are recorded, and service orders are generated and tracked until completion.
+- After closing, Heartlands records any remaining items from the pre-closing walk-through.
+They also generate and track service orders until completion.

-- At the three month walk-through, any service items are addressed in addition to completing the tailored checklist.
+- At the three month walk-through, Heartlands addresses any service items in addition to completing the tailored checklist.

-- Drywall settling and paint touch up issues are addressed at the 10 month walk-through.
-Heartlands will only be responsible for touching up walls painted by Heartlands prior to closing.
+- Heartlands addresses any drywall settling and paint touch up issues at the 10 month walk-through.
+We will only be responsible for touching up walls painted by our team prior to closing.

 “Dedication to the Custom Customer”